Reviews You Can Rely On

 Our Verdict

-The Osprey Atmos AG 65 is notable for its comfortable suspension and a plethora of awesome features.
-Plush shoulder strap padding maximizes comfort where you need it and reduces weight where it can and the Anti-Gravity (AG) suspension distributes the load pretty well, creating an even and pressure-point-free feel for most users.
-It takes the trampoline-style design to a new level, incorporating the entire back panel and the waist belt, enabling this pack to tote loads of 40 pounds with ease while breathing exceptionally well.
-This pack has an almost cult-like following unlike any other popular packs in ourbest backpacking backpack review.
+The Osprey Atmos AG 65 stands out with its comfortable suspension and a plethora of awesome features.
+Plush shoulder strap padding maximizes comfort where you need it and reduces weight where it can, and the Anti-Gravity (AG) suspension distributes the load well, creating an even and pressure-point-free feel for most people.
+It takes the trampoline-style design to a new level, incorporating the entire back panel and the waist belt, enabling this pack to haul loads of 40 pounds with ease while breathing exceptionally well.
+This pack is so comfortable it has perhaps the most cult-like following of any pack we tested.
+To see how it compares to the rest of our lineup, check out our full backpacking backpack review.

 REASONS TO BUY